Lethal Weapon: Music

-Michael Kamen, who just the completed work on Highlander, composed the score for Lethal Weapon.
+Michael Kamen, who had just completed work on Highlander, composed the score for Lethal Weapon.
 Editor Stuart Baird had used Edge of Darkness heavily as a temp score for the film, resulting in Kamen being brought on to create the score.
 The guitar part of Riggs's theme was performed by Eric Clapton.
 Kamen and Clapton had worked together on the music for the 1985 BBC television series Edge of Darkness (the feature adaptation of which would later, by coincidence, star Mel Gibson).
 The saxophone part of Murtaugh's theme was performed by David Sanborn.
 The Christmas song "Jingle Bell Rock", performed by Bobby Helms, is played during the film's opening credits.
 Honeymoon Suite's song, "Lethal Weapon", is played during the film's end credits without being credited.

 Release

 Box office

 Lethal Weapon was released in the United States and Canada on March 6, 1987.
-During its opening weekend it grossed a total of $6.8 million from 1,256 theaters—an average of $5,437 per theater—making it the highest-grossing film of the weekend, ahead of A Nightmare on Elm Street 3: Dream Warriors ($6.7 million) in its second week of release, and Platoon ($6.1 million) in its twelfth.
-In its second weekend, Lethal Weapon retained the number 1 position with a $7.1 million gross—a 4% increase from the previous week—still ahead of A Nightmare on Elm Street 3: Dream Warriors ($5 million) and Platoon ($4.7 million).
+During its opening weekend, it grossed a total of $6.8 million from 1,256 theaters—an average of $5,437 per theater—making it the highest-grossing film of the weekend, ahead of A Nightmare on Elm Street 3: Dream Warriors ($6.7 million) in its second week of release, and Platoon ($6.1 million) in its 12th week.
+In its second weekend, Lethal Weapon retained the number-one position with a $7.1 million gross—a 4% increase from the previous week—still ahead of A Nightmare on Elm Street 3: Dream Warriors ($5 million) and Platoon ($4.7 million).

-Lethal Weapon remained the number 1 film in its third weekend with a $6.3 million gross, ahead of the debuting Burglar ($4.5 million), and Platoon ($3.8 million).
-Lethal Weapon fell to number 2 in its fourth weekend with a gross of $5 million, behind the debut of Blind Date ($7.5 million).
-Lethal Weapon spent 13 weeks among the top ten highest-grossing films.
+Lethal Weapon remained the number-one film in its third weekend with a $6.3 million gross, ahead of the debuting Burglar ($4.5 million) and Platoon ($3.8 million).
+Lethal Weapon fell to number two in its fourth weekend with a gross of $5 million, behind the debut of Blind Date ($7.5 million).
+Lethal Weapon spent 13 weeks among the top-10 highest-grossing films.
 In total, Lethal Weapon grossed $65.2 million in the United States and Canada, making it the eighth-highest-grossing film of 1987.

 Outside of the United States and Canada, Lethal Weapon is estimated to have earned a further $55 million.
-It saw some of its most success in Gibson's home country of Australia.
+It had some of its most success in Gibson's home country of Australia.
 This figure gives Lethal Weapon a total worldwide gross of $120.2 million.